Hearty rabbit stew with rich, complex flavors and fall-off-the-bone tender meat.

 - Flour, salt & pepper.
 To nicely brown the meat and ultimately to act as a thickener.

 - Butter & olive oil.
-To saute the rabbit meat in before stewing.
+To sear the rabbit meat in before stewing.

 - Bacon.
 It lends a savory, smoky richness and substance to the stew.